 The Kansas Board of Regents issues the Kansas State High School Diploma through the successful completion of the 2014 series GED® exam.
 The 2014 GED® exam is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.

 The first step for anyone wishing to take the GED® test is to create an account at www.GED.com.
 There is no fee or obligation to create your MyGED™ account.
-This portal contains important information about the GED® test:
+This portal contains important information about the GED® test that will help you navigate through the process.

 For more specific information about what each program offers, please contact the program directly.
 Click here to review a list of Adult Education Centers in Kansas.